wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-branding-guidelines.md

 ## Visual guidance for app acquisition

-Your “get the app” link must redirect the user to the Azure AD grant access (authorize) page, to allow an organization’s administrator to authorize your app to have access to their organization’s data that is hosted by Microsoft.
+Your “get the app” link must redirect the user to the Azure AD grant access (authorize) page, to allow an organization's administrator to authorize your app to have access to their organization's data that is hosted by Microsoft.
 Details on how to request access are discussed in the [Integrating Applications with Azure Active Directory](/documentation/articles/active-directory-integrating-applications) article.

-After admins consent to your app, they can choose to add it to their users’ Office 365 app launcher experience (accessible from the waffle and from [https://portal.office.com/myapps](https://portal.office.com/myapps)).
+After admins consent to your app, they can choose to add it to their users' Office 365 app launcher experience (accessible from the waffle and from [https://portal.partner.microsoftonline.cn/myapps](https://portal.partner.microsoftonline.cn/myapps)).
 If you want to advertise this capability, you can use terms like “Add this app to your organization” and show a button like this:

 ![Application Types and scenarios](./media/active-directory-branding-guidelines/add-to-my-org.png)

 However, we recommend that you write explanatory text instead of relying on buttons.
 For example:
-> *If you already use Office 365 or other business service from Microsoft, you can simply grant <your_app_name> access to your organization’s data.
+> *If you already use Office 365 or other business service from Microsoft, you can simply grant <your_app_name> access to your organization's data.
 This will allow your users to access <your_app_name> with their existing work accounts.*

 ## Visual guidance for sign-in

 Your app should display a sign in button that redirects users to the sign-in endpoint that corresponds to the protocol you use to integrate with Azure AD.
 The following section provides details on what that button should look like.

 ### Pictogram and “work or school account”

-It’s the association of the Microsoft logo and the generic “work or school” terms that uniquely represents Azure AD amongst other identity providers your app may support.
-If you don’t have enough space for “work or school account,” it’s ok to shorten it to “work account.”
+It's the association of the Microsoft logo and the generic “work or school” terms that uniquely represents Azure AD amongst other identity providers your app may support.
+If you don't have enough space for “work or school account,” it's ok to shorten it to “work account.”

 ![Application Types and scenarios](./media/active-directory-branding-guidelines/work-or-school-account.png)

 ![Application Types and scenarios](./media/active-directory-branding-guidelines/work-account.png)